JohnSchwitz/JohnSchwitz/README.md

   </body>
 </html>

 I spent several months in 2021 reviewing my "first love" General Relativity.
 My video presentation is viewable in the Presentation Repository.
+I leveraged this work to investigate software for detecting gravitational waves.
+Gravitation waves were first detected in 2015 resulting in a 2017 Nobel Prize in Physics.

+This investigation boosted my Machine Learning work on Volatility.
+Ge's 2022 ACM Systematic Review of Volatility Forecasting found a significant lag between "state of the art" ML and financial approaches for Volatility Forecasting.

-This work boosted my Data Science when I investigated the software for detecting gravitational waves.
-It uses Spectral Analysis and Deep Learning which is a leap above of the current financial work on Volatility.
-Volatility forecasting with GARCH, Spectral, and Neural Network Models.
-I developed a Data Science On-line curriculum for ‘technically savvy’ veterans
+The software to filter gravitational waves from background noise is PyCBC.
+Its components {FFTs (Fast Fourier Transforms for Spectral Analysis), Signal Processing, High Pass Filters, and Time and Frequency Domain Analysis} are advanced constituents for performing Volability Analysis.
+I am deploying simplified code in a Repository.
+This code uses Spectral Analysis and Deep Learning Convolution Neural Networks (EfficientNet v2) which is a leap above of the current financial work on Volatility.

+There are additional links to my Presentations and Data Science Course in the Repositories below.

+  1) My Data Science Course for ‘technically savvy’ veterans, and
-Principal Data Scientist leading a team developing Transformer Models and Transfer Learning for Municipal Bonds, Mortgage Processing, and Limited Partnership Agreements.
+  2) My work leading a team developing Transformer Models and Transfer Learning for Municipal Bonds, Mortgage Processing, and Limited Partnership Agreements.